 As your net worth grows and you look to diversify even more, you may want to consider something a little more advanced, like the four-fund portfolio, that includes other asset types such as REITs.

-If you're ready to explore more investment options, check out our investing page for lots of resources to help you get started.
-You can also check out our personal finance primer for more information on retirement and tax-advantaged saving.
-If you want a financial advisor to help you set up a specialized portfolio or to help rebalance and realign your investments throughout your wealth building journey, you can visit our financial advisors page.
+If you want a financial advisor to help you set up a specialized portfolio or to help rebalance and realign your investments throughout your wealth building journey, you can visit our database of financial advisors for physicians.